fsprojects/FSharpPlus/README.md

- 3) Add an instance for an existing Type of an existing Type Method:
+ 3) Add an instance for an existing Type of an existing Type-Method:

 We can’t do this.
-This is only possible if we have control over the source code of either the Type or the Type Method.
+This is only possible if we have control over the source code of either the Type or the Type-Method.
 The association must be done either in the Type (2) or in the Type Method (1) due to both a technical limitation and a conceptual reason:
  - Extensions methods are not taken into account in overload resolution.
  - It may lead to a bad design practice, something similar happens in Haskell with Type Classes (see [orphan instances](http://www.haskell.org/haskellwiki/Orphan_instance)).